singularityhub/stools-clair/README.md

 This repository shows a simple example of how to use the [stools](https://www.github.com/singularityhub/stools) (Singularity Tools) container to run [Clair OS](https://github.com/coreos/clair) security checks on your container.

+## Instructions

+ 1. Add the [.travis.yml](.travis.yml) file to your Github repository with one or more [Singularity](Singularity) recipes
+ 2. Ensure your recipe location(s) are specified correctly (see below) depending on if you want to build or pull.
+ 3. Connect your repository to Travis ([instructions](https://docs.travis-ci.com/user/getting-started/)), and optionally set up a cron job for continuous vulnerability testing.

+That's it!

 ## Travis CI

 [![Build Status](https://travis-ci.org/singularityhub/stools-clair.svg?branch=master)](https://travis-ci.org/singularityhub/stools-clair)